Selim peppers, also known as grains of Selim, are dried seed pods from the Xylopia aethiopica tree, native to West Africa.

 How are Selim Peppers Used?

-You add them to stews and soups, beverages, rice dishes and spice blends.
-For example, I use these peppers to cook Ghanian Pepper Stews, Nigerian Jollof Rice, and Okra Soups, for a smoky flavor.
+It really depends on how creative or ambitious you are but honestly you can add them to stews, soups, beverages, rice dishes, or combine them with other spices and make yourself a spice blends.
+For example, I use these peppers to cook Nigeria Pepper Soups.
+I have also seen others use it for Ghanian Pepper Stews, Nigerian Jollof Rice, and Okra Soups, for a smoky flavor.

 These spices are used to flavor café Touba, a spiced coffee popular in Senegal and also used in rice recipes like pilaf and native rice.